Demonstrators

 Full-scale

-The harbour tug Hydrotugwill be used for demonstration of hydrogen combustion in internal combustion engines.
+The crew transfer vessel Hydrocat will be used for demonstration of hydrogen combustion in internal combustion engines.

 The cement carrier Sandre will be used for the demonstration of electrification of the main propulsion plant.